LibrariesHacked/librarieshacked.github.io/_posts/2020-11-20-libraries-hacked-plans..md

 ## Talk to the public not libraries

 UK public libraries are short-staffed, under-funded, lacking in digital training, and busy.
 It's not good, but it's true.
 With some amazing exceptions, they have little sympathy for developing digital services, prototyping applications, or releasing open data.
-NOT negativity for those things, just enough on their plate.
+Not negativity for those things, just enough on their plate.

 Coming to that realisation has been important.
 As a library user, the projects I enjoy most are ones that have a public focus rather than a library service one.